PRosenb/DeepSleepScheduler/README.md

 - `#ESP32_TASK_WDT_TIMER_NUMBER`: Specifies the timer number to be used for task supervision.
 Default is 3.

 #### ESP8266 specific options ####
 - `ESP8266_MAX_DELAY_TIME_MS`: The maximum time in milliseconds the CPU will be delayed while no task is scheduled.
-Default is infinite.
-Set this value if you expect interrupts while no task is running.
+Default is 7000 due to the watchdog timeout of 8 seconds.
+Set this value lower if you expect interrupts while no task is running.

 ## Implementation Notes ##
 ### General ###